Maggi Stratford

 This in turn can lead to isolation, or unwanted attention, and both can be devastating to well-being.

 The testosterone at puberty provokes changes in the larynx which have a deepening effect on the voice.
 Thereafter it is more difficult for a trans woman to access those parts of the voice more readily identified as female.
-But what I've learnt from the hundreds of trans women I've worked with is that this IS indeed possible.
+But what I've learnt from my training, and from the hundreds of trans women I've worked with is that this IS indeed possible.

 We all have far more to our voices than we imagine, and our voices are not restricted to a range which may simply be described as soprano, tenor etc. This very western categorisation is unrealistically limiting – many cultures and languages use a far greater range of pitch and tone than we regard as 'naturally' male or female.